cykeldk/airlines-graph/README.md

 - [x] Depth-first
 - [x] Compare BFS & DFS

-BFS == stack
-DFS == queue
-That heavily depends on the structure of the search tree and the number and location of solutions (aka searched-for items).
-If you know a solution is not far from the root of the tree, a breadth first search (BFS) might be better.
-If the tree is very deep and solutions are rare, depth first search (DFS) might take an extremely long time, but BFS could be faster.
-If the tree is very wide, a BFS might need too much memory, so it might be completely impractical

-We have to find out if it its possible to travel from an airport to another, it can go through other airports, and therefore it will be a very deep tree.

 - [x] 2 Finding shortest path (distance) from one location to another (Dijk-stra's Algorithm)